apache/trafficserver/doc/reference/configuration/records.config.en.rst

 Customizable User Response Pages
 ================================

-.. ts:confvar:: CONFIG proxy.config.body_factory.enable_customizations INT 0
+.. ts:cv:: CONFIG proxy.config.body_factory.enable_customizations INT 0
    Specifies whether customizable response pages are enabled or disabled and which response pages are used: